Ron's Computer & Photography Classes

 I hold a Bachelor's in Art and a Master's in Art Education, both from California State University, Northridge, and a Doctorate in Educational Technology from Pepperdine University in Los Angeles.
 I am also a Google Certified Innovator and a Google Trusted Photographer.

-All classes taught in Room 3.
+All classes are taught in Room 3.
 Computer classes meet International Standards for Technology Education (ISTE) and Career Technical Education Standards (CTE), and are offered within the Hart District Computer Technology Pathway.
 The courses can meet general elective credit requirements, and the AP class can meet math credit requirements.
-The Video class can meet practical art or general elective credit requirements.
-The photography classes may be used for fine art or elective credit.
+The Video class may be used for fine art, practical art, or elective credit.
+The Photography classes may be used for fine art, practical art, or elective credit.

 Bowman students have many opportunities to learn and update their technology skills using up-to-date equipment and the latest industry-standard software.
 I hope all of my students enjoy their studies in Room 3 and learn the digital literacy skills needed to succeed in college, the workplace, and in life:)